 If you’re looking to create a content strategy for the upcoming year, you need to plan well in advance.

-The truth is, there’s a lot changing in the future of content and SEO in 2018.
+The truth is, there’s a lot changing in the future of content and SEO.

 A lot of the old systems we’ve gotten used to are quickly being replaced with more advanced technologies.

-Those changes are set to completely revolutionize content marketing in 2018, and you need to be prepared.
+Those changes are set to completely revolutionize content marketing, and you need to be prepared.

 Research from Heinz Marketing has shown that only 28% of marketers are confident in their ability to measure the impact of their content efforts.
 That’s scary.